proteinexplorers/EnsembleQS/README.md

 • The Hyperparameter tuning improves the performance of baseline models.

-• To the best of our knowledge, we introduced the first stacked ensemble model namely EnsemblQS (SVM+DT+NB) to predict QS peptides, which provide higher accuracy (96%) and specifity (98%), compared to baseline models and existing state of art QS peptide predicting tools.
+• To the best of our knowledge, we introduced the first stacked ensemble model namely EnsemblQS to predict QS peptides, which provide higher accuracy (94%) and specifity, compared to baseline models and existing state of art QS peptide predicting tools.